May 05, 2016

 “The banks’ may wait to see what the outcome of tonight’s Federal Budget is before making any decisions regarding interest rates.”

-Moving forward, we wouldn’t be surprised to see the Reserve Bank of Australia cut the cash rate at “least once more” before the end of the calendar year.
+Moving forward, Peter said he wouldn’t be surprised to see the Reserve Bank of Australia cut the cash rate at “least once more” before the end of the calendar year.

-“Regardless of what happens with rates in the future, now could be a great time for homeowners to review their current mortgage and make sure they are still in the right product for their needs
+“Regardless of what happens with rates in the future, now could be a great time for homeowners to review their current mortgage and make sure they are still in the right product for their needs,” he said.